 Save this file and then run the following command as root:

 The firewall configured by ServerPilot blocks all access to MySQL from outside of your server.
 So, you will need to customize your firewall to allow access to MySQL.

 To open up access to MySQL from outside of your server, see our article on customizing your firewall.
-If you use a firewall management service like HeatShield, see its documentation on securing MySQL with a firewall.

 If this is an EC2 server, you must also allow port 3306 in your server's security groups.